smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 ```
 - :+1: Users can be guided to use only synchronous primitives when implementing `fallback_on_interrupt`.
 - :-1: It cannot support cases where fallback credentials are asynchronously retrieved.
+- :-1: It may turn into a blocking operation if it takes longer than it should.

 #### Option B: Asynchronous primitive
 ```rust